DXsmiley/mathbot/mathbot/help/turing_functions.md

 ## Comparitor utilities

 ### `max(a, b)`
-Returns the larger of a and b, as compared by `>`.
+Returns the larger of a and b, as compared by `<`.
-If they are considered 'equal', will return b.
+If they are considered 'equal', will return a.

 ### `min(a, b)`
 Returns the smaller of a and b, as compared by `<`.
-If they are considered 'equal', will return b.
+If they are considered 'equal', will return a.

 ## Sequence manipulation